 SiC and SiC/SiC-composite claddings

-Silicon carbide is exceedingly hard, synthetically produced crystalline compound of silicon and carbon.
-Its chemical formula is SiC.
-Silicon carbide has a Mohs hardness rating of 9, approaching that of diamond.
+Silicon carbide is an exceedingly hard, synthetically produced crystalline compound of silicon and carbon, and its chemical formula is SiC.
+Silicon carbide has a Mohs hardness rating of 9, approaching that of a diamond.
 In addition to hardness, silicon carbide crystals have fracture characteristics that make them extremely useful in grinding wheels.
-Its high thermal conductivity, together with its high-temperature strength, low thermal expansion, and resistance to chemical reaction, makes silicon carbide valuable in the manufacture of high-temperature applications and other refractories.
+Its high thermal conductivity, high-temperature strength, low thermal expansion, and resistance to a chemical reaction make silicon carbide valuable in the manufacture of high-temperature applications and other refractories.

-In nuclear industry, silicon carbide composite material has been investigated for use as a replacement for zirconium alloy cladding in light water reactors.
-Silicon carbide (SiC) based ceramics and their composites have superior high-temperature (HT) properties, excellent irradiation resistance, inherent low activation and other superior physical/chemical properties.
-The composite consists of SiC fibers wrapped around a SiC inner layer and surrounded by an SiC outer layer.
+In the nuclear industry, silicon carbide composite material has been investigated for use as a replacement for zirconium alloy cladding in light water reactors.
+Silicon carbide (SiC) based ceramics, and their composites have superior high-temperature (HT) properties, excellent irradiation resistance, inherent low activation, and superior physical/chemical properties.
+The composite consists of SiC fibers wrapped around a SiC inner layer and surrounded by a SiC outer layer.
 Problems have been reported with the ability to join the pieces of the SiC composite.

 SiC cladding is intended to provide groundbreaking safety margin improvements.
-SiC cladding reacts reacts many orders of magnitude slower with water and steam than zirconium at critical temperatures (above 800°C), resulting in minimal generation of heat and hydrogen in beyond-design-basis accident scenarios.
+SiC cladding reacts many orders of magnitude slower with water and steam than zirconium at critical temperatures (above 800°C), resulting in the minimal generation of heat and hydrogen in beyond-design-basis accident scenarios.
 The SiC-composite claddings and fuel components are expected to provide excellent passive safety features both in design-basis accidents and design extension conditions severe accidents (SAs).
-Moreover, the SiC/SiC composites are anticipated to provide additional benefits over the Zr-alloys such as a reduced neutron absorption cross-section enabling a smaller uranium enrichment.
-The combination of these attractive features makes the SiC composites one of the leading candidates for accident-tolerant LWR fuel cladding and core structures.
+Moreover, the SiC/SiC composites are anticipated to provide additional benefits over the Zr-alloys, such as a reduced neutron absorption cross-section enabling a smaller uranium enrichment.
+These attractive features make the SiC composites one of the leading candidates for accident-tolerant LWR fuel cladding and core structures.

 There are three main disadvantages of the SiC/SiC composite fuel clads:

 - Fabrication.
 Fabrication of thin fuel clad requires further development.
-A technology for end-plug joining with gas tightness and adequate strength should be also developed because the SiC ceramics cannot be welded.
+A technology for end-plug joining with gas tightness and adequate strength should also be developed because SiC ceramics cannot be welded.

 - Tritium releases.
 There is a potential increase in tritium release into the reactor coolant.
 Tritium is produced as a fission product (FP).
-SiC does not react with hydrogen to form stable hydrides similarly to a zirconium-based alloy, resulting in higher permeability of tritium through the cladding to the reactor coolant.
+SiC does not react with hydrogen to form stable hydrides like a zirconium-based alloy, resulting in higher permeability of tritium through cladding to the reactor coolant.
 The choice of using a proper liner material could help mitigate this issue.

 - SiC/SiC has significantly lower thermal conductivity than zirconium alloys.
-This fact negatively infuences pellet centerline temperatures and also the coping time.
+This fact negatively influences pellet centerline temperatures and also the coping time.

-One of possible SiC composite claddings has been developed by General Atomics and is known as SiGA™ silicon-carbide (SiC) composite, in which the SiC matrix material is reinforced with flexible SiC fiber in much the same way that steel rebar reinforces concrete.
+One possible SiC composite claddings have been developed by General Atomics and are known as SiGA™ silicon-carbide (SiC) composite, in which the SiC matrix material is reinforced with flexible SiC fiber in much the same way that steel rebar reinforces concrete.
 This creates an extremely hard and durable material that can withstand the harshest reactor conditions.